BNP now a stronger party, Fakhrul tells Khulna rally

 BNP Vice Chairman Shamsuzzaman Dudu, said, "From Khulna we pledge that we will not allow any election under Sheikh Hasina.

-"Awami League said that will not allow any rally to be held across River Padma.
+"Awami League said they will not allow any rally to be held across River Padma.
 Let them come and see.
 They will be ashamed."

 Aninda Islam Amit, acting organising secretary of Khulna Division BNP, has warned that the ruling Awami League government will be ousted by December.